Utodev/smartROM/README.md

 Copyright and License
 =====================

-The bootloader.asm file is (C) Jose Manuel Rodriguez (McLeod_ideafix) and Carlos Sánchez (Uto) and it's made public under the GPLv3 license.
+The bootloader.asm file is (C) Miguel Angel Rodriguez (McLeod_ideafix) and Carlos Sánchez (Uto) and it's made public under the GPLv3 license.

 The SmartROM.asm file is (C) Carlo Sánchez (Uto) and it's made public under the GPLv3 license.